Welcome Church, The Future – Part 4: Autumn Plans

 The Executive Team is a small team designed to keep us moving forward in the right direction week by week, reviewing what has gone before and planning for what’s coming up.
 This team is able to respond rapidly to what needs to be done day by day, to deal with issues as they occur, to troubleshoot problems and to care for the staff team and volunteers.
 It’s also about ensuring that there’s a seamless relationship between Operations and Ministries, which has not always been the case.

-This team consists of myself (Lead Pastor), Darren Forsdyke (Ops Director) and Christopher Hawes (see below), along with regular input from Dub Everitt (Outreach Pastor) with his excellent outreach gift.
+This team consists of myself (Lead Pastor), Darren (Ops Director) and Christopher (see below), along with regular input from Dub (Outreach Pastor) with his excellent outreach gift.
 All of us are employed by the church and available all week long.
 This team brings Ops and Ministries together in one team, under the oversight of the Eldership, with freedom to get on and move us forward rapidly in line with Eldership vision and strategy.
 So far it’s working well, but there’s exciting development too:

 This means that Chris is being released with more freedom and authority, and will also deputise for me as needed.
 I’m sure you’ll agree Chris is already having a good impact on us.
 I’ve been impressed with his leadership skill, his strategic thinking and his ability to see and grasp all the issues, not to mention his fast growing preaching gift.
 So we’re stepping him into this new role where he won’t replace me but will be leading more freely over lots of what we do.